Applications for Mountaingrass 2025 are now closed. (Applications are open 1st - 31st March each year.)

 Performers are asked to organise their own accommodation.

-However, in some cases accommodation may be considered as part of a performance fee and will be booked by the organisers.
+However, in some cases accommodation may be considered as part of a costs contribution and will be booked by the organisers.
 If this is the case, please indicate your requirements in your application.
 There is a wide range of accommodation in Bright with numerous caravan parks (with cabins), motels, hotels, apartments and houses.

 For accommodation options click here.